Essential Oils For Common Winter Illnesses

 Winter illnesses are not usually life threatening but they can leave you feeling lethargic, exhausted and under the weather.

-Symptoms such as dry, cracked skin, coughs and sniffles can be found in most of the common winter illnesses people experience. fortunately, there are several essential oils that can help to relieve the pain, stuffiness and irritating niggles associated with such conditions.
+Symptoms such as coughs, sniffles and stiff aching joints can be found among most of the common winter illnesses people experience.
+Fortunately, there are several essential oils that can help to relieve the stuffiness, aching and irritating niggles associated with such winter-time conditions.

 How to use essential oils for winter illnesses

-Probably one of the most effective ways in which you can use aromatherapy for winter illnesses such as coughs and colds, is through the inhalation of essential oils.
-Coughs and colds affect the respiratory system, so breathing the vapour of essential oils is one of the quickest and most effective ways to reach the appropriate part of the body; the lungs and sinuses.
+Probably one of the most effective ways in which you can use essential oils for winter illnesses such as coughs and colds, is through the inhalation of essential oils.
+Coughs and colds affect the respiratory system, so breathing the vapour of essential oils is one of the quickest and most effective ways to reach the parts of the body most affected, which are the lungs and sinuses.
+And there is more than one way you can use your essential oils to bring effective relief and comfort to the misery of coughs and colds.